NATO Needs Stronger Response to Russian Drone Threat, Expert Warns

 "A gift to Russia", Wesslau notes.

-It's another sign that Europe can no longer rely on the USA as a guarantee for our security.
+It's another sign that Europe can no longer rely on the US as a guarantee for our security.

 NATO must do more, he says.
-Among other things, find ways to counter the Russian drone strategy, where large numbers of drones are sent out at the same time to overload the air defense.
+Including finding ways to counter the Russian drone strategy, where large numbers of drones are sent out at the same time to overload air defence.

 I don't see that capacity existing at present.